-THESE flashes of chain gang life are written by the author of Georgia Nigger, the sensational novel about peonage and chain gangs.
+These flashes of chain gang life are written by the author of Georgia Nigger, the sensational novel about peonage and chain gangs.
 In this pamphlet Mr. Spivak, a well-known New York newspaper reporter, paints some of the scenes he witnessed in Georgia.

 The Georgia chain gangs described here are no different than those found in any other southern state.
 For the chain gang, with all its brutal forced labor and torture, is a southern institution, adapted specifically to the equally brutal system of peonage in the Black Belt.
-The plantation owners, credit merchants and bankers of the South have evolved it as their own peculiar weapon with which to enforce debt slavery and peonage particularly for the Negro peasantry in the Black Belt.
+The plantation owners, credit merchants, and bankers of the South have evolved it as their own peculiar weapon with which to enforce debt slavery and peonage particularly for the Negro peasantry in the Black Belt.
 It is part of the whole system of repression.

-By the use of the vagrancy laws "unattached" or unemployed workers are picked up by the police, thrust into chains and forced to work either for the county or for planters.
+By the use of the vagrancy laws "unattached" or unemployed workers are picked up by the police, thrust into chains, and forced to work either for the county or for planters.
 There is no distinct line between the two in the Black Belt.
 In the large plantation areas of the South the sheriff acts as the planter's foreman recruiting and driving labor for him wherever it is required.
 Objections by Negro croppers to conditions on the plantations receive swift satisfaction-on the chain gang.
 Working class organizers, Negro and white, have been thrust into chains for leading the revolt against such conditions.
+The Supreme Court of Georgia has upheld the 20-year chain gang sentence against Angelo Herndon, young Negro organizer who was sentenced, under an old slave insurrection law, for his organizational activities.